drojaazu/megadev/bootrom.md

 - Misc: Everything else
 - Unknown: Subroutines that are not yet fully understood

 You are free to pick and choose individual routines to use, but keep in mind that some are interdependent or rely on components that may not work with your project architecture.
-We have done our best to document the falls and their related concepts to help you decide what does and does not work for your project
+We have done our best to document the calls and their related concepts to help you decide what does and does not work for your project

 Please see the `main/bootlib_def.h` file for the full list of functions.